Samburu National Reserve is one of the lesser-known national parks, but is nevertheless teeming with life.

 Samburu National Reserve is a top tourist destination and there is plenty to see and do as far as wildlife is concerned.
 The area is inhabited by a wide variety of animals, more so the rare species such as the long- necked gerenuk, gravy’s zebra, reticulated giraffe and Beisa oryz.
 Other animals include the leopard, the mighty lion, elephants, crocodiles can be seen swimming in the Ewaso Nyiro River along with the hippo.
 As the Samburu people are pastoralists, domestic animals such as goats, cattle and camels can be spotted within the Reserve’s boundaries.

-The Park has an abundant species of birds; ornithologists consider the park as heaven sent.
+Samburu National Reserve has an abundant species of birds; ornithologists consider the park as heaven sent.
 Other spectacles include the crocodiles fighting over meat during feeding time.